Protected System Registration Guideline

 Recommendations

-Registration of protected devices requires a two-step process to create appropriate entries in two campus data registry applications:
+Registration of protected devices requires a two-step process to create appropriate entries in the campus data registry application (Socreg):

 Protected Data Management

-Resource proprietors and custodians should register devices in Socreg that are used to store, process and transmit sensitive data as protected in MSSEI.
+Resource Proprietors and UISLs should register devices in Socreg that are used to store, process and transmit sensitive data as required in the MSSEI.
 Information entered in Socreg should follow the guidelines below:

 • email address is current and actively monitored for security-related communication